 Conference anti-harassment policy

 Inspired by multiple reports of groping, sexual assault, and pornography at open tech/culture conferences, the Ada Initiative co-founders helped write and promote an example conference anti-harassment policy for modification and reuse by conference organizers.
-This example was the collaborative effort of many different conference organizers and community members, who all deserve thanks and credit.
+Since the publication of the example anti-harassment policy in late 2010, hundreds of conferences have adopted an anti-harassment policy, many of them based on the example policy.
+Several organizations have adopted a policy for all their events, including the Linux Foundation, the Wikimedia Foundation, and the Python Software Foundation.

 - Often, the person doing the groping, harassing, or showing of pornography honestly believed that their behavior was acceptable for the venue.
 Just as often, many other people went on record agreeing with them.